 Policies Pertaining to Graduate Admissions:

 The standards of admission to Columbia College graduate programs require evidence of personal integrity and responsibility, academic preparation and leadership potential.
-Each graduate program has multiple admission categories.
+Each graduate program has multiple program emphasis areas with specific admissions requirements.
 Criteria for admission apply to all categories of any graduate program at Columbia College unless otherwise specified.

 Graduate applicants are expected to present undergraduate coursework achievement commensurate with graduate program requirements.
 It is required that applicants have completed a sound undergraduate degree program from a regionally accredited institution(s).
 Applicants may apply for full program admission during their final semester, session or quarter of undergraduate academic study.
 Each applicant’s record is carefully examined to determine if the student has potential for successful completion of a master’s degree program at Columbia College.

 Columbia College does not unlawfully discriminate on the basis of any status or condition protected by applicable federal or state law in the administration of its educational policies, admission, financial assistance, employment, educational programs or activities.
 Columbia College reserves the right to deny or rescind admission at its sole discretion.
 Please note that Columbia College reserves the right to use photographs of its students in publications & media that promote the college.

 By submitting an application, you are giving your express written consent for Columbia College to contact you regarding our educational programs and services using email, telephone or text - including our use of automated technology for calls and periodic texts to the wireless number you provide.
 Message and data rates may apply.
 This consent is not required to purchase goods or services and you may always call us directly at 573-875-7515 or 877-999-9876.